infinum/android-handbook/Libraries.md

 	More info with code examples is available [here](https://github.com/greenrobot/EventBus).

-	Though it's in some of the projects' codebases, we tend to **avoid** this library as much as possible.
+	Although it is in some of the projects' codebases, we tend to **avoid** this library as much as possible.

 3. **ThreeTen ABP**